giuliofantuzzi/BeeOptimal/docs/source/about.rst

 - **Employed Bees**: bees associated with specific food sources that they are actively exploiting.
 Employed bees gather information about their respective sources (such as distance, direction, and profitability) and share this knowledge with unemployed bees (onlookers and scouts) within the hive;
 - **Onlooker Bees**: bees waiting in the hive and evaluating the information communicated by employed bees.
 By means of this information, they probabilistically select which food source to explore, favoring those with higher profitability;
-- **Scout Bees**:  bees exploring the environment randomly, searching for new food sources when current ones become depleted or less rewarding.
+- **Scout Bees**:  bees exploring the environment randomly, searching for new food sources when current ones become exhausted or less rewarding.
 Scouts ensure the colony continues to discover new opportunities for resource collection.

-Communication among bees occurs in the dancing area, a specific region within the hive where information about food sources is exchanged through a behavior known as *waggle dance*.
-At this stage, employed foragers share their information with a probability proportional to the profitability of the food source.
+Communication among bees occurs in the *dancing area*, a specific region within the hive where information about food sources is exchanged through a behavior known as **waggle dance**.
+At this stage, employed foragers share their information with a "dance intensity" proportional to the profitability of the food source.
 Onlooker bees observe their dance and use the information to decide which food source to visit.